Build a steady order backlog

 2

-You are no longer compared to safe, familiar options
+You are no longer compared to established, familiar options

 Customers do not see you as an alternative, but as something distinct.
 The decision is no longer about price or specs, but about fit.